ioncakephper/skelosaurus/README.md

   -d, --docs <path>     path where markdown files are generated into (default:
                         "./docs")
   --no-v2               generate for Docusaurus v1
+  -f, --autofolder      Create subfolder for categories and subtopics (default:
+                        false)
   -h, --help            display help for command

 ```